-37. I Will No Longer Be Blindfolded by Good Intentions
+37. I Will No Longer Be Blinded by Good Intentions

-Once while performing my duty, I noticed that a brother was trying to please his sisters, a demonstration of the evil aspect of his disposition in my eyes.
-I decided to look for an opportunity to remind him of these things.
-Days passed and I noticed his performance of duty became less fruitful—evidence of my previous judgment of him.
-So I decided to speak with him face-to-face.
+Not long ago, I noticed that one of the brothers would often pay excessive attention to some sisters, and so I thought he was perhaps expressing a wicked disposition, and I decided to look for an opportunity to remind him of this.
+Later on, I saw that this brother was not achieving any significant results in his duties, and this was further confirmation that what I thought about him was correct.
+So I decided to find an opportunity to talk to him.
 However, when we touched upon this matter, he sternly denied all my comments and retorted that I was judgmental.
-“For all these years,” he said, “whenever you communicate with me, you lecture me in a condescending attitude, and today you speak in the same condescending manner….”
-The communication turned out worse than fruitless—it broke apart in complete disagreement.
-His reaction led me to a bitter conclusion, thinking: “I communicated to help, not to embarrass you by exposing your shortcomings.
-Instead of listening, you looked for fault in me and accused me of being condescending.
+“For all these years,” he said, “whenever you fellowship with me, you lecture me with a condescending attitude, and today you speak in the same condescending manner.”
+The fellowship turned out worse than fruitless, and it ended in complete disagreement.
+Seeing him react this way, I thought to myself: “I gave you fellowship to help you, not to embarrass you by exposing your shortcomings.
+Instead of accepting it, you looked for fault in me and accused me of being condescending.
 Fine!
 I will leave you alone.
-Nevertheless, my intentions were good, and your rejection only shows that you don’t seek truth.”
-Since then, I’ve always considered myself as the one who was correct, while thinking the brother was the only one at fault.
-However, I recently gained knowledge of myself through dealing with the people, things and objects that God has placed around me.
+Nevertheless, my intentions were good, and your rejection only shows that you don’t pursue the truth.”
+Regarding this matter, I always considered myself as the one who was correct, while thinking the brother was the only one at fault.
+However, I recently gained knowledge of myself through dealing with the people, things and events that God arranged around me.